voided/sourcemod-transitional-helpers/README.md

 ## Considerations

-- This library won't have much active development, but PRs are still welcome.
+- This library likely won't have much active development, but PRs are still welcome.

 ### Methodmaps, `null`, & `INVALID_ENTITY`